smislam/securely-share-secrets/README.md

 * Creates an API Gateway endpoint for the receiver lambda invocation in this example
   * You may want to create automation to invoke the lambda.
 One such example can be to write the file to S3 and have S3 event invoke the lambda.

 *Note: This example uses both workflows in one.
-For example, we do not have to download the encrypted secret and store on client's S3 since we are using the same S3 buket for both of these workflows*
+For example, we do not need to download the encrypted secret and store on client's S3 since we are using the same S3 buket for both of these workflows.*

 ## Steps to run and test
-* Run the CDK Code and wait for it to finish
+* Run the CDK code and wait for it to finish
 * Check your email from AWS for SNS message Subscription verification
     * ![image](sns-confirmation.PNG "Example SNS Confirmation message from AWS")
 * Accept and approve the confirmation
-* Create the RSA Private and Public Certificates
+* Create the RSA Private and Public certificates
     * Generate the private key: `openssl genrsa -out client-one-private.pem 4096`
     * Generate the public key: `openssl rsa -in client-one-private.pem -out client-one-public.pem -pubout`
-* Upload the Certificates to the S3 Bucket
+* Upload the certificates to the S3 Bucket
 * Check your email for AWS SNS message with S3 presigend URL
     * ![image](encrypted-secret-email.PNG "Example SNS Credentials email from AWS")
     * ![image](encrypted-secret-content.PNG "Example SNS Credentials message content from AWS")